Lenovo’s mobile workstations pair seamlessly with VR & AI technology for a complete package.

-The system helps Kajima, its customers, design offices, modeling companies, specialist construction staff, and all other parties conduct operations such as visualising buildings, simulations, confirmation, and develop building blueprints and implementation plans for each stage of execution, all through the
+The system helps Kajima, its customers, design offices, modeling companies, specialist construction staff, and all other parties conduct operations such as visualizing buildings, simulations, confirmation, and develop building blueprints and implementation plans for each stage of execution, all through the

 Global BIM® platform.

 In April 2015, Global BIM® was updated and released as Global BIM® 2.0, a further evolution of the system.
-As part of Global BIM® 2.0, Kajima was committed to develop a specialised application called BIMcloud Team Client®, and this application allows Kajima to share its software licenses of ARCHICAD® with cooperating companies.
+As part of Global BIM® 2.0, Kajima was committed to develop a specialized application called BIMcloud Team Client®, and this application allows Kajima to share its software licenses of ARCHICAD® with cooperating companies.